ecoplan-avanta/n8n-nodes-avanta/README.md

 ### B2B E-Commerce Use Cases

-The Avanta node is designed for comprehensive B2B E-Commerce automation:
+The avanta node is designed for comprehensive B2B E-Commerce automation:

 - **Customer Onboarding**: Automate new B2B customer registration and setup
 - **Order Processing**: Streamline order intake, validation, and fulfillment workflows